TheresaLui/SelfHelpContent_v2/articles/microsoft.operationalinsights/operationalinsights-monitoringnonvm-windowsanalytics.md

 ## Ensuring devices are configured correctly to send data

-The first step to troubleshooting is ensuring that devices are configured as documented on [Manually Configuring Devices for Update Compliance](https://docs.microsoft.com/windows/deployment/update/update-compliance-configuration-manual).We recommend using the [Update Compliance Configuration Script](https://docs.microsoft.com/windows/deployment/update/update-compliance-configuration-script) for troubleshooting and configuring devices.
+The first step to troubleshooting is ensuring that devices are configured as documented on [Manually Configuring Devices for Update Compliance](https://docs.microsoft.com/windows/deployment/update/update-compliance-configuration-manual).
+We recommend using the [Update Compliance Configuration Script](https://docs.microsoft.com/windows/deployment/update/update-compliance-configuration-script) for troubleshooting and configuring devices.

 ### Devices have been correctly configured but aren't showing up in Update Compliance